Donald Trump Is Heading To Mayor Pete Buttigieg’s State Of Indiana On Friday

 “My plans for the NRA is to make a lot of noise.”

-She says she is not happy with the NRA’s relationship with Trump, who will be a Keynote speaker at the event.
+She says she is not happy with the NRA’s relationship with Trump, who will be a keynote speaker at the event.

 “The only way we are going to get this down is by loud sustained protest in the streets,” she added.